parkpow/deep-license-plate-recognition/java/README.md

 ```

-update the `file` valiable in [recognize.java](PlateRecognizer/src/main/java/com/mycompany/numberplate/recognize.java) and run your project, it will automatically download library!
+Update the `file` variable in [recognize.java](PlateRecognizer/src/main/java/com/mycompany/numberplate/recognize.java) and run your project, it will automatically download the library!

 <p align="center">